 Each residency site is different and each espouses a different philosophy.
 The objective is to find a residency where the philosophy of pharmacy practice fits yours.
 Some programs are more competitive than others.
 Be thorough in your search and honest in your assessments, and you'll end up with a program that meets your needs.

-Since 1996, ASHP has added many new categories of pharmacy residency programs and new ones are being added each year.
+ASHP has many categories of pharmacy residency programs and new ones are being added each year.
 Explore Explore ASHP Accredited Programs for the up-to-date information.